wiverson/maven-jpackage-template/README.md

 ## Linux

 There are a LOT of different flavors of Linux out there.
-I've provided the Linux build more as an example of how the GitHub Action works, but I can't diagnose or trouble-shoot your Linux build (unless it's a consulting engagement).
+I've provided the Ubuntu build more as an example of how the GitHub Action works, but I can't diagnose or trouble-shoot your Linux build (unless it's a consulting engagement).
 Feel free to post these in [discussions](https://github.com/wiverson/maven-jpackage-template/discussions)!